-Sikhism was founded upon a profound reverence for sanctity of the spiritual nature of every human being and abiding respect for whatever the path that brings any person into their relationship with The Holy.
-Sikhs are known throughout the world for their remarkably generous hospitality in feeding the hungry.
-Sikhs are mandated to protect the religious freedom and safety of all people.
-Ironically since 9/11, Sikhs, with their turbans and beards, have often been mistaken for Muslim terrorists and become frequent targets of deadly violence.
+Sikhism was founded upon a reverence for the sanctity of every human being’s spiritual nature and abiding respect for whatever path brings them into relationship with the Holy.
+Sikhs are known throughout the world for their generous hospitality in feeding the hungry.

-The Guibord Center deliberately begins the 101 Series with Sikhism in order to challenge our assumptions about Sikhs and to introduce people to these remarkably kind and deeply spiritual men and women.
+The Guibord Center’s 101 Series, beginning with Sikhism, fulfills our mission to challenge our assumptions about Sikhs and introduce these kind, deeply spiritual men and women.

-More than fifty people showed up on a beautiful Sunday afternoon to join with Guibord Center Advisors Nirinjin Singh Khalsa and Ravinder Singh Khalsa in a delightfully rich discussion of Sikhism.
+More than fifty people joined Guibord Center Advisors Nirinjan Singh Khalsa and Ravinder Singh Khalsa in this discussion of Sikhism.

-Participants asked thoughtful questions and there was great banter back and forth as preconceptions flew to the side and people gained a new respect and awareness of the world’s fifth largest religion.
+Participants asked thoughtful questions and gained new respect and awareness of the world’s fifth-largest religion.